openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # Migration Considerations

-The post-quantum KEM algorithms defined in {{kem-alg-specs}} and the signature algorithms defined in {{sig-alg-specs}} are a set of new public key algorithms that extend the algorithm selection of {{I-D.ietf-openpgp-crypto-refresh}}.
+The post-quantum KEM algorithms defined in {{kem-alg-specs}} and the signature algorithms defined in {{sig-alg-specs}} are a set of new public key algorithms that extend the algorithm selection of [RFC9580].
 During the transition period, the post-quantum algorithms will not be supported by all clients.
 Therefore various migration considerations must be taken into account, in particular backwards compatibility to existing implementations that have not yet been updated to support the post-quantum algorithms.